 Start Healing from Substance Abuse

-The team of addiction specialists at the Evoke Wellness MA knows that no two individuals struggling with addiction are the same.
+The team of addiction specialists at the Evoke Wellness at Cohasset knows that no two individuals struggling with addiction are the same.
 This is why we are careful to design a drug and alcohol treatment center for each of our clients that is tailored to their individual needs.
-From our medical detox programs to our residential rehab programs to our intensive outpatient level of clinical care, Evoke Wellness MA has a solution that is right for you or someone you love.
+From our medical detox programs to our residential rehab programs to our intensive outpatient level of clinical care, Evoke Wellness at Cohasset has a solution that is right for you or someone you love.